CloudNativeEntrepreneur/local-dev-cluster/README.md

 # local-development-cluster

-A cluster to run locally with istio, knative, postgres operator, schemahero, and other local dev tooling.
+A cluster to run locally with istio, knative, postgres operator, schemahero, keycloak, and other local dev tooling.

 ## Pre-setup